-Average pay is $21.42 per hour for those with five to nine years of work experience seem to result in median wages of around $22.08 per hour.
-When we consider tenure, a substantial portion of employees (39 percent) have been working for one to four years and make about $13.00 per hour on average.
+Five to nine years of work experience seem to result in median wages of around $22.08 per hour.
+When we consider tenure, a substantial portion of employees (37 percent) have been working for one to four years and make $13.00 per hour on average.

 Certifications and Degrees

-Being a Registered Nurse certainly has its perks — salaries approach $26.96 per hour and far exceed the paychecks of those without certification.
-It pays to have a Bachelor's Degree at Gulf Coast Medical Center, employees who hold an Associate of Applied Science (AAS) receive the highest pay at $22.46.
+Being a Registered Nurse certainly has its perks — salaries approach about $26.00 per hour and far exceed the paychecks of those without certification.
+At Gulf Coast Medical Center, employees who hold an Associate of Applied Science (AAS) receive the highest pay at $22.46.

 Benefits and Perks